You are here

 Mexico: 25,000 “Solar Roofs” Programme

 Small thermosiphon systems are in the focus point of the new 25,000 Solar Roofs Programme of the German Agency for Technical Cooperation (GTZ) in Mexico.

 After several months of rumours, it is now official: The German Agency for Technical Cooperation (GTZ) will start its 25,000 Solar Roofs programme in Mexico.
 From the beginning of 2010 on, residential home owners, who want to buy a solar water heating installation, can apply for a subsidy of around EUR 100 per system – independent from the size of it.
 The GTZ programme resembles the subsidy model from Germany, called Market Incentive Programme.
 The sponsoring body is the German Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU), responsible for the implementation in Mexico is the GTZ.

 The budget of the Mexican version is EUR 2.5 million.
 The German agency limited the subsidy to EUR 100 for an average system size of 2 m2 per solar water heater.
 “Households with a small income, which normally could not buy a solar water heater, should benefit from the programme,” states the official project description.
-You will find more details about it in the database of incentive programmes.

 The 25,000 Solar Roofs for Mexico programme is organized by the public mortgage bank Infonavit, which also grants green loans, called “Hipoteca Verde”, to private buyers of solar thermal systems.
 It is set to expire in September 2012.